k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: restore nasty() first-use delay for breath and spit attacks
 - Decouple monster telekinesis cooldown from mspec_used
 - Spawn skeletal dragons in graveyards, various set levels
+- HTML dumplog: highlight the hero tile and honor RGB customcolors